Nether Stowe School: Motto

 The current motto for the school is 'Aspire to Excellence'.
 Previously, it had been 'Altiora Peto', translated from Latin as 'Aim Higher'.
-The old motto is still visible on the school uniform.
+The old motto is still visible on the school uniform and School Seal, shown in many areas around the school.

 Houses

+Currently, the school runs a "college" system.
+Students are split into the four colleges: Beacon, Chase, Wall and Trent.
+The colleges are named after places in the local area.